 historic villages and so much more!

 The beaches on Long Beach Island are white sugar sand, fringed

 by dunes.
 Most areas are open to the public for a nominal

-daily fee; each Borough and LBI Township sell season passes as
+daily fee; each Borough and Long Beach Township sell season passes

 May through November, and short-term

 and summer rentals are abundant throughout the Island.

 A number of oceanfront, bayfront or other homes and businesses

 are available for sale as well; take advantage of the reduced